 In designing Boston Public Library, it was sought to create a veritable “palace” to inspire and elevate its public.
 The exterior design included the elements that paid homage to the city and the institution.
 Its Georgia marble floor inlaid with brass designs to its three aisles of vaulted ceilings, gives a grand entry into the heart of the building.
 The main reading space, Bates Hall spans a length having 50 foot high Barrel Vault Ceiling.
 The Library is known as “An ornament to the City.”

 3. Trinity Church

-Considered a masterpiece of American architecture, the building is a celebrated example of “Richardsonian Romanesque” design, named after its architect, H. H. Richardson.
-The church has an unconventional Greek Cross Plan unlike any other typical plans.
-It consists of Chancel, Nave and Transepts of equal size grouped around a central square.
+Considered a masterpiece of American architecture, the building is a celebrated example of “Richardsonian Romanesque” design, named after its famous architect, H. H. Richardson.
+The church has an unconventional Greek Cross Plan, unlike any other typical plans.
+It consists of Chancel, Nave, and Transepts of equal size grouped around a central square.
 This approach represented a radical departure for American ecclesiastical design.
-Everything about this building from its elaborately carved exterior to its stained‐glass windows, colourful mosaics and wall murals proclaims the teaching of Christ.
+Everything about this building from its elaborately carved exterior to its stained‐glass windows, colorful mosaics and wall murals proclaims the teaching of Christ.

 4. Isabella Stewart Garden Museum